The best independent guide to Cascais

 Sintra lies 17km north of Cascais and is connected by both rail and road public transport.
 The rail route is impractical as requires two journeys; one from Cascais to Lisbon and a second from Lisbon to Sintra.
 The Cascais Sintra bus route is direct and is the recommended means of travel between the two tourist towns.

-One of the stops along the 403 bus route is the Cabo da Roca.
+Along the 1624 bus route are the Cabo da Roca cliffs.
 This headland is the most westerly point of mainland Europe and was thought to be the end of the known world in the 14th century.
 The region is of dramatic landscapes, 150m high cliffs fall away to raging seas and the entire region is buffeted by strong winds.
-Cabo da Roca is a beautiful place to watch sunset but unfortunately the bus times do not allow for this and there is only an hourly service.
+Cabo da Roca is a beautiful location for people who appreciate natures raw beauty and is a wonderful place to watch sunset, but unfortunately the bus times do not allow for this.

 Do not consider driving from Cascais to Sintra if you planning to visit the historic centre or the major tourist sights of the Moorish castle or Pena Palace as it is notoriously difficult to park.
 The ancient and narrow roads that wind through the hills were never designed for high traffic volumes and parking is almost non-existent.